Commuting symplectomorphisms and Dehn twists in divisors: Proofs of the theorems about Lagrangian spheres in divisors

 This fixed locus consists of $(2p+1)$-planes that admit a frame in which $t$ vectors lie in the positive eigenspace of the involution on $\C^{2q}$, and the remaining $2p+1-t$ vectors lie in the negative eigenspace.
 We compute:

 For this paragraph, set $l=0$.
 Then the expression (\ref{eq:dims_grass}) is less than $0$ for any $t\in \Z$.
 This means $\dim Gr(2p+1,2q)^\ii < \half \dim Gr(2p+1,2q)$.
 (The left-hand side is disconnected, and we mean that the inequality holds for each of its connected components.)
 Therefore we can apply Lemma~\ref{lem:exist_smooth_inv_div} to either of the two linear systems $\P H^0(Y,\cL^{\otimes d})_\pm$.
 In order to apply Theorem~\ref{th:twist_inf_general}, it remains to check that $Gr(2p+1,2q)^\ii$ contains a connected component of even dimension.
-A computation shows that the $t$'th connected component of $Gr(2k+1,2n)^\ii$ has dimension of parity
+A computation shows that a connected component of $Gr(2p+1,2q)^\ii$ has dimension of parity

 independently of $t$.
-These dimensions are even when $q$ is odd; for now assume this is the case.
+We will now consider the case when $q$ is odd, and will discuss the case when $q$ is even in the next paragraph.
 If $d$ is odd, apply Theorem~\ref{th:twist_inf_general}(b) taking either of the two sign symbols $+$ or $-$.
-If $d$ is even, apply Theorem~\ref{th:twist_inf_general}(a) (this case is easier and does not require the computation of dimensions we've made).
-We have proved Theorem~\ref{th:twist_inf_grass} for $Gr(2p+1,2q)$ when $q$ is odd.
+If $d$ is even, apply Theorem~\ref{th:twist_inf_general}(a) (this case is easier and does not require the computation of dimensions we have made).
+This proves Theorem~\ref{th:twist_inf_grass} for $Gr(2p+1,2q)$ in the case when $q$ is odd.